 Tab 1 text (50 words max):

 Before using Google for client work, read this.
-In most cases, you can use Google Apps for Work on client engagements.
+In most cases, you can use G Suite on client engagements.
 As mentioned earlier, if a client is listed on the Registry, you'll need to continue to use Notes for email, and not use Drive (and associated apps) for client-confidential work.
-Please visit G Suite – Google Apps for Work UK on Spark for specific guidance on the Google business rules and how they apply.
+Please visit on Spark for specific guidance on the Google business rules and how they apply.

 Tab 2 image: